AP/IB Test Fees Frequently Asked Questions

 Is there assistance for families that do not qualify for free and reduced-price meals, but are currently experiencing financial hardships?

-YES.
-AP/IB tests taken by each student prior to the 2019-20 school year for courses in which he/she was enrolled in FCPS for high school credit will count towards a student’s cumulative test history.
+AP/IB tests taken prior to the 2022-23 school year for courses in which the student was enrolled in FCPS for high school credit will count towards a student’s cumulative test history.

 NO. While FCPS encourages all students to take AP/IB tests for courses in which they are enrolled, students will have the opportunity to opt out of the test(s) by completing an out an opt-out form to be provided by the school.